The Top 2 Puerto Rico Blonde Coffee To Try Today

 • Cappuccino: Similar to the way Puerto Ricans love a latte but is made with frothed milk and a shot of espresso.
 It is more common for a Puerto Rican to enjoy a bone dry cappuccino than a wet cappuccino.

-• Pocillo: The localised name for a shot of espresso.
+• Pocillo: The localized name for a shot of espresso.

 • Cortadito: A Spanish cortado, a shot of espresso with a dash of steamed milk added.